I've squandered plenty of time, energy, and money on numerous fitness-related pursuits over the years with mixed results.

 Nothing in this blog is intended to replace the advice of your medical physician - consult your doctor before undertaking any new fitness program, diet, or physical activity.

 Buying equipment to test and hosting a blog incurs significant costs.
-Rather than plaster the site with ads, I prefer to use affiliate links to support the Fitness Test Lab blog.
+Rather than plaster the site with annoying and intrusive ads, I prefer to use affiliate links to support the Fitness Test Lab blog.
 This means some of my writing includes links to affiliate programs that pay me a small percentage of the purchase price at no additional cost to you.
 I also occasionally receive free products or services in exchange for an honest and thorough review.
 I personally use and test every product or service I write about and I only recommend products and services I find useful for a specific purpose.
 If you think a particular product or service I write about will help you achieve your goals, I'd really appreciate it if you'd make the purchase through one of my links 🙂